chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 Some files apply to a directory as a whole while others will apply to a single test by sharing the same base filename.
 Those files which impact the entire directory are named in upper case, e.g. ``COMPOPTS``, or ``PERFNUMTRIALS``.
-They can be overriden or augumented with test-specific settings using the same name but in lower case, e.g. ``foo.compopts``.
+They can be overridden or augmented with test-specific settings using the same name but in lower case, e.g. ``foo.compopts``.

 Compile-time Arguments